Infineon/PSoC-6-MCU-BLE-Connectivity-Designs/README.md

 # Navigating the Repository

 The examples in this repository demonstrates PSoC 6 MCU with BLE Connectivity based Bluetooth Low Energy (BLE) connectivity feature.
 These code examples show how to integrate the complex BLE protocol into your design effortlessly.
+If you are new to developing projects with PSoC 6 MCU, we recommend you to refer the [PSoC 6 Getting Started GitHub](https://github.com/cypresssemiconductorco/PSoC-6-MCU-Getting-Started) page which can help you familiarize with device features and guides you to create a simple PSoC 6 design with PSoC Creator IDE.
+For other block specific design please visit the following GitHub Pages:
 #### 1. [Analog Designs](https://github.com/cypresssemiconductorco/PSoC-6-MCU-Analog-Designs)
 #### 2. [Digital Designs](https://github.com/cypresssemiconductorco/PSoC-6-MCU-Digital-Designs)
 #### 3. [Audio Designs](https://github.com/cypresssemiconductorco/PSoC-6-MCU-Audio-Designs)